magfest/sideboard/docs/source/index.rst

     Unless you have some specific reason to use this function, you should probably just decorate the appropriate function with the ``@notifies`` decorator.

-    :param channels: a list of strings, which are the names of the channels to notify
+    :param channels: a string or list of strings, which are the names of the channels to notify

 So in the above examples listed with the ``@subscribes`` and ``@notifies`` decorators, we might see the following sequence of requests and responses: